nogibjj/Auto-Scaling-Flask-App-Using-Any-Platform-As-a-Service/README.md

 ### PURPOSE

-This project is for a data engineering course (Individual-Project 4).
 The purpose of this project is to develop a data pipeline using Databricks.
 The primary goal is to create an efficient and functional pipeline that includes at least one data source and one data sink.

 ***